miladi-selsabil/ArgentBankFront/README.md

 ### Installing and launching Front-end:

-1. Go in "Front-end" folder :

-2. Install all dependencies for Front-end:
+1. Install all dependencies for Front-end:

 -   `npm install` or `yarn`

-3. Launch front-end on port 3000 (default port):
+2. Launch front-end on port 3000 (default port):

 -   `npm start` or `yarn start`